-Safe food refers to food that is free from food poisoning causative agents which is bacterial and chemical contamination.
+Safe food refers to food that is free from food poisoning causative agents which as bacterial and chemical contamination.
 Negligence on this issue will not only lead to the closure of business but also to death in serious cases.

-Provision of safe food is the team activity and it involves food handling activity must be vigilant and ensure that the food is handled in the most careful manner.
+The provision of safe food to customers is the most essential activity of food operators.
+Provision of safe food is a team activity and it involves food handling activity must be vigilant and ensure that the food is handled in the most careful manner.

-Consumers should be provided with food prepared hygienically with great care.
+Consumers should be provided with food prepared hygienically and with great care.
 Poorly prepared food may be contaminated by bacteria or chemicals or by both, this causative agent of food poisoning makes the customers fall sick.

-What is Food Poisoning
+What is Food Poisoning?

 Food poisoning is an illness characterized by stomach pains and diarrhea and sometimes vomiting, developing within 1 to 36 hours after consuming the contaminated food.

-Food Poisoning Causative Agent
+Different Food Poisoning Causative Agents

-Food may be contaminated by the following:-
+Food may be contaminated by the following:

-- Harmful Bacteria, resulting in bacterial food poisoning.
+- Harmful Bacteria: Resulting in bacterial food poisoning.

-1. Chemical Food Poisoning Causative Agent
+1. Chemical Causative Agents

 It occurs when the chemicals accidentally contaminate food.
-Chemical food poisoning may occur due to the following.
+Chemical food poisoning may occur due to the following-

 - Chemicals are sprayed on vegetables and fruits during cultivation.
 Sometimes these fruits and vegetables are affected by the chemicals.
 When these are not washed properly before use, they get into food and cause chemical food poisoning.

-- Zinc poisoning occurs when acid foods are stored or cooked in poor quality enameled or galvanized vessels.
+- Zinc poisoning occurs when acid foods are stored or cooked in poor-quality enameled or galvanized vessels.